dicksonhk/minimal-p2p-buffer-protocol/README.md

 #### 4.7.3.
 Handling Different Versions

 - If a version or format mismatch is detected during handshake, the Axon Relay **MUST** send a `NACK` (`original_packet_type = PacketType::Nack (0xFF)`, `error_code = ErrorCode::ProtocolVersionMismatch (0x01)`) in the transport layer and then **MUST** close the connection.
 The Client **MUST** also close the connection upon receiving this error.
 - Implementations **MUST NOT** retain code paths for compatibility with older or future protocol versions.
-The protocol’s minimalistic design requires that only the current version’s logic is implemented.
-This avoids code bloat and maintenance complexity.
+Supporting multiple protocol versions within the same codebase leads to unnecessary complexity and violates the minimalistic design goal of the Axon Protocol.
-- The version and format are checked before connection establishment, so mismatches are prevented at the handshake.
-If a mismatch is detected, it is a protocol violation and the connection is terminated.
-No compatibility shims or fallback logic should be present.
+- Version checking is performed before connection establishment by endpoint selection and confirmed during handshake, which already prevents protocol version mismatches.
+Each deployment should only implement the specific protocol version it is intended to serve.
 #### 4.7.4.
 Negotiation for Optional Standard Features and Non-Standard Packet Types

 - Support for optional standard features (e.g., `DIRECT_SEND`, `FAST_SEND` operations) and any intended use of non-standard packet types (`PacketType` values 128-254) **SHOULD** be established or negotiated during the handshake.
 An Axon Relay is not obligated to support all optional features.